frederic-perez/AmE-dictionary/data/dictionary.md

 __heron__ _n_ :three::hammer: (herons)
 __herring__ _n_ :two::hammer:
 __herringbone__ _Basketball shoes with herringbone designs._
 __Hershey, PA__ Hershey is an unincorporated community and census-designated place in Derry Township, Dauphin County, Pennsylvania, US.
-Hershey's chocolates are made in Hershey, which was founded by candy magnate Milton S. Hershey.
+Hershey’s chocolates are made in Hershey, which was founded by candy magnate Milton S. Hershey.
 It is popularly called "Chocolatetown, USA."
 Hershey is also referred to as "The Sweetest Place on Earth."
 __hesitant__
 __hew__ _v_ :eight: (hewing, hewn) _literary_ To cut something with a cutting tool. _The council then tweaked its own proposal so that it would hew to the LDP version._ _Hewing firewood._
 __hex key set__ _Allen key set?_
 __hex-breaking__ _Looking for a hex-breaking sign._
 __hey__
-__heyday__ _n_ :seven: The period of one's greatest popularity, vigor, or prosperity.
+__heyday__ _n_ :seven: The period of one’s greatest popularity, vigor, or prosperity.
 __hi-rail truck__ _n_ :camera:
 __hibachi__
 __hick__